HCL-TECH-SOFTWARE/digital-experience/docs/deployment/install/traditional/install_upgrade_plan_supported_paths/Install_upgrade_customers_Portal_85_Java_SDK7.md

 13. Select **Update**.

-**At this point ONLY the Portal binaries have been updated to CF17**.
+**At this point, only the Portal binaries have been updated to CF17**.
 The IIM only manages the binaries so we will need to run a Portal script to upgrade the profile.

 ### Updating the Profile